When something starts eating your plants, use these tips to figure out which pesky critter is causing the problem and the best control methods to use.

 Pest control method: In late winter, spray woody plants with dormant oil to suffocate the pests.
 In spring and summer, spray plants with neem, a synthetic insecticide containing carbaryl, or lightweight horticultural oil.

 9. Slugs & Snails

 What they look like: Slimy and black or brown, slugs look similar to short worms but have tiny antennae.
 Snails look like slugs but have hard circular shells on their backs.

 Plant damage: Both slugs and snails love moisture and rasp holes into leaves and flowers.
 They feed at night and cloudy days, leaving shiny slime trails.

-Editor's Tip: Garden pests are less of a problem for healthy plants planted in the right conditions.
+Test Garden Tip: Garden pests are less of a problem for healthy plants planted in the right conditions.
 And, before you use any insecticide, consult label for list of plants, conditions, and safe and correct application methods.
 We always recommend starting with natural, organic methods before resorting to harsher chemicals.